 ● Database Support.
 Since MongoDB is a NoSQL database, it cannot support some features.
 For example, it can fail when supporting actions like transactions.

 ● Challenging To Learn.
-Learning can take time as it comprises many tools.
+It has a steep learning curve for beginners as it comprises many tools.
 Many beginners find it a complex journey because of its particular technologies.
 Still, with practice, they can manage it well.

 ● Increased Complexity.
 Working with the MERN stack can be challenging, especially when developing big applications, as it combines four different technologies.

 Is it MERN Stack that important for developers?
 Yes, it has become a helpful tool that enables minimal coding when developing.
 It explains why more developers use it to create apps more effectively.
-They can now make single-page web applications faster and easier.
-With it, they also can organize structures and code hierarchically.
+They can now make Single-Page Applications (SPAs) faster and easier.
+With it, they also can organize structures and code hierarchically

 MEAN Stack comprises MongoDB, Express.js, AngularJS, and Node.
 It enables developers to work with end-to-end frameworks to build apps from the ground up.
 It's also an open-source Stack for creating web apps and building APIs.